 Donald P. Frush

-is the John Strohbehn Professor of Radiology, Professor of Pediatrics, vice chair for safety and quality, faculty member of the Medical Physics Graduate Program, and Medical Director of the Duke Medical Radiation Center.
+is Professor of Radiology at Lucile Packard Children’s Hospital at Stanford.
 Dr. Frush received a BS from The University of California Davis, MD from Duke University, was a pediatric Resident at University of California San Francisco from 1985 to 1987, a radiology resident at Duke, and finished a pediatric radiology fellowship at Children’s Hospital Medical Center in Cincinnati in 1992.

 is the Professor of Radiology and Medicine at the Johns Hopkins University School of Medicine, Baltimore, Maryland.
 He is also the Chief Physicist at the Johns Hopkins Hospital in Baltimore.
 He is also the Professor of Environmental Health and Engineering at the Johns Hopkins Bloomberg School of Public Health.